GuiguiBlitz/ConCheck/README.md

 # ConCheck
-Powershell to check tcp connections
+Powershell to check tcp connections massively

 Configure connections in host.csv and mount path in path.csv